niksilver/monome-docs/norns/manage.md

 These tools can help you confidently add, change, transfer, and remove files from norns:

 - [file share](../fileshare): samba is a protocol which allows you to connect norns to a computer (via WiFi) and browse the contents of norns like you would a thumb drive.
-Use this to import/export audio files or to back up your scripts and presets.
+Use this to import/export audio files or to back up your scripts and PSETs.
 - [SFTP](/docs/norns/advanced-access/#sftp): A client which allows you to connect norns to a PC or Mac (via WiFi) and browse the contents of norns like you would a thumb drive.
 Same uses as above.

 Please click either link above to learn more about each method.

 ### no wifi? (mac + linux)

-For times when you are unable to connect norns to WiFi (no dongle, no network, etc), you can back up **dust** to a USB drive. **dust** includes your scripts, sound files, and presets.
+For times when you are unable to connect norns to WiFi (no dongle, no network, etc), you can back up **dust** to a USB drive. **dust** includes your scripts, sound files, and PSETs.

 First, connect norns to your computer via its power cable.
 Then, open a terminal and type: